Vaccine Webinar Series

 Continuing education credits

-Physicians, nurses, public health personnel, pharmacists, pharmacy technicians and other professionals working in the area of immunizations
+This program was developed to meet the educational needs of physicians, nurses, public health personnel, community pharmacists, pharmacy technicians and other professionals working in the area of immunizations.

 - Interpret and employ new or updated vaccine information